mriffaud/Travelling-Santa-challenge/README.md

 # Travelling Santa challenge

-This challenge has been created based on 2018 Kaggle Christmas challenge and is design to be ran using Azure Storage and Databricks
+This challenge has been created based on 2018 Kaggle Christmas challenge.

 *Rudolph has always believed in working smarter, not harder.
 And what better way to earn the respect of Comet and Blitzen than showing the initiative to improve Santa's annual route for delivering toys on Christmas Eve?*